poojahooda22/Threejs-magic-sphere/README.md

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documenation](https://react.dev/learn/react-compiler/installation)

 ## Expanding the ESLint configuration
-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules
+If you are developing a production application, we recommend updating the configuration to enable type-aware lint rule

 ```js
 export default defineConfig([